ssbc/secret-stack/README.md

 to make building secure, decentralized systems easier.
 (such as [ssb-server](https://github.com/ssbc/ssb-server) which this was refactored out of ;)

+This module:

+* uses [secret-handshake](https://github.com/auditdrivencrypto/secret-handshake) to set up a shared key for use between two peers with public / private keys (and verify the other peer)
+* uses [multiserver](https://github.com/ssb-js/multiserver) to handle different ways of connecting to other peers over different protocols (who you then handshake with)
+* uses muxrpc to provide a remote process call (rpc) interface to peers who have authenticated and connected allowing them to call methods on each other (like "please give me all mix's messages since yesterday").
+This is all encrypted with the shared key set up by secret handshake.
+* provides a plugin stack which allows you to
+    - add new protocols to multiserver
+    - add muxrpc methods
+    - add plugins which persist state (like ssb-db, which when you add it essentially turns this into secure-scuttlebutt)
+    - add plugins which let you listen and automate some things (eg replicate my friends when I connect to nicoth)

 ## Example

 ``` js